Le Pressoir Ambulant (Olivier Jullien) - Aveyron Trescol rouge 2021

 Fruity and spicy aromas

-Fruity, intense, immediately accessible, and very smooth, this wine is also long and deep, with subtle and unique flavors that really stand out.
+Fruity, intense, and easy to drink right away, with a smooth texture, this wine is also long and deep, with subtle, distinctive flavors that really stand out

 Serve